Ayesha-Feroz/OpenMS-docs/docs/introduction/entry-points-to-openms.md

 :::{grid-item-card} {material-regular}`insert_chart;5em;sd-text-info` **Graphical apps** <br/> Use OpenMS graphical user interfaces to easily process data and inspect results
   :link: ../openms-applications-and-tools/openms-graphical-user-interfaces
   :link-type: doc
-  When OpenMS is installed, a number of graphical user interfaces are available.
-Life science experts that want to quickly process their mass spectrometry data with the TOPP tools available can use this option.
+  When OpenMS is installed, a number of graphical user interfaces are available, life science experts that want to quickly process their mass spectrometry data with the TOPP tools available can use this option.

 :::